mckennapsean/dissertation/content/03-framework.md

 ideas, or two activities that occur concurrently across a visualization design team.
 Taken together, these two movement principles support both iteration and multilinearity.
 We illustrate these principles in [@fig:order].

+![
+  Two movement principles for visualization design.
+  For conducting the design activity framework in real-world visualization projects, we have synthesized two ordering principles for design activities.
+  The first principle is that moving forward must advance only to the adjacent activity (backward movement is unrestricted), and the second principle is that activities may be conducted in parallel or in a hierarchical fashion based on the design team's focus and division of work.
+These principles support flexible, iterative, and multilinear design across each of the different activities.
+](figures/daf/activity-timeline.pdf){#fig:order width="100%"}

 Other visualization process models are also characterized in similar ways,